nponeccop/systemd-boot/project/README.md

 'systemd-boot' fully supports the [Freedesktop Boot Loader Specification](https://www.freedesktop.org/wiki/Specifications/BootLoaderSpec).

-The primary use case of this project is to provide precompiled 'systemd-boot' EFI boot loader stubs which in turn support the UEFI boot process of [Minimal Linux Live](http://github.com/ivandavidov/minimal "Minimal Linux Live").
-The original project is [here](https://github.com/msekletar/systemd-boot "systemd-boot").

 ## Installation

-If you want to use the precompiled EFI stubs, then all you need to do is to download them from the [todo-release](http://todo-release.todo) section.
-You don't need any external dependencies.
-Just download the EFI stubs and use them.
-You may want to take a look at the sample configuration files which are also provided in the 'release' section.

-If you want to build 'systemd-boot' from scratch, then you'll need to add all Minimal Linux Live dependencies and the 'systemd-boot' build dependencies (Ubuntu):
+If you want to build 'systemd-boot' from scratch, then you'll need to add all [Minimal Linux Live] (http://github.com/ivandavidov/minimal "Minimal Linux Live") dependencies and the 'systemd-boot' build dependencies (Ubuntu):

 ``sudo apt install wget make gawk gcc bc xorriso gnu-efi dh-autoreconf``

-If you came here from the [Minimal Linux Live project](http://github.com/ivandavidov/minimal "Minimal Linux Live"), then you need to add just 2 more build dependencies (Ubuntu):
+If you have already built Minimal Linux Live, then you need to add just 2 more build dependencies (Ubuntu):

 ``sudo apt install gnu-efi dh-autoreconf``